Hometown: Lansing, MI

-Best Adjective to Describe You: Ambitious
+Best Adjective to Describe You: Chaotic

 In 20 words or less, what is the best thing about being part of this department?